The verdict is out and published in the September 2014 issue of Journal American Medical Association.

 All diets for losing weight work, at least in the short term.

-It doesn’t matter whether it’s high or low in fat, high or low in carbohydrates, whether it has a catchy name or unusual approach, whether it includes a gimmick like a small plate or blindfold, whether it asks you to quit sugar or carbs, or whether it is a design-your-own or a commercial approach.
+It doesn't matter whether it's high or low in fat, high or low in carbohydrates, whether it has a catchy name or unusual approach, whether it includes a gimmick like a small plate or blindfold, whether it asks you to quit sugar or carbs, go gluten free or vegan, or whether it is a design-your-own or a commercial approach.

 It simply doesn't matter as long as the kilojoules are cut down.

-Cutting kilojoules in is the only way to shed the kilograms.
+Cutting kilojoules consumed is the only way to shed the kilograms of body fat.

-But, as you and I know, most diets are short-term wonders.
+But you and I know that most diets are short-term wonders.
 Almost faster than the weight came off, it piles back on again often with more added.

-As a dietitian with 40 years experience and a special interest in weight management, I knew this ‘big-news revolutionary’ finding already.
+As a dietitian with more than 35 years experience and a special interest in weight management, I could have predicted this 'big-news revolutionary' finding.

 A good plan is flexible and adaptable.